faithfulco/andreashandelwebsite/content/authors/andreashandel/_index.md

 - Current Members
 ---

-I am currently an Associate Professor in the [Department of Epidemiology and Biostatistics](https://publichealth.uga.edu/departments/epidemiology-biostatistics/), [College of Public Health](https://www.publichealth.uga.edu/), at the [University of Georgia (UGA)](https://www.uga.edu/).
+I am a Professor in the [Department of Epidemiology and Biostatistics](https://publichealth.uga.edu/departments/epidemiology-biostatistics/), [College of Public Health](https://www.publichealth.uga.edu/), at the [University of Georgia (UGA)](https://www.uga.edu/).

-My research focuses on data analysis and modeling of infectious diseases, mainly influenza, norovirus, tuberculosis and recently COVID-19.
-This website contains some information [about myself](/aboutme/) and my activities (teaching, presentations, blog posts, etc.).
+This website contains [a short bio](/about/) and products such as [blog posts](/posts/), [presentations](/presentations/), and [various tools and resources related to teaching and research](/projects/).

-More details regarding the research done in my group, as well as links to publications, can be found [on my research group site](https://handelgroup.uga.edu/).
+More research related details can be found [on my research group site](https://handelgroup.uga.edu/).
 Some overlap between the two sites might occur.

+I send out a monthly (or less frequent) newsletter with updates and musings on my various projects.
+If interested, [you can subscribe here.](/subscribe/)